cumc/handson-tutorials/setup/README.md

 - `-ide` Specify the job's IDE.
 Can be access through the browser
 - `-u` The user's OpCenter username (script will ask if not given)
 - `-p` The user's Opcenter password (script will ask if not given)

+**Each student will run their own server so we need as many servers as the number of students.**

 ## Retrieve Login Token for the server